 Previous tenants’ fixed gas and electrical appliances will have been removed, and a full gas and electrical inspection will have been carried out.
 You will be provided with a gas and electrical certificate when moving into your new home.

 Moving out of your home

 Ending your tenancy with Greenfields is very simple.
-Please find out how to do it by contacting us immediately or reading our leaflet.
+Please find out how to do it by contacting us.
 Please note:

 - If a tenant goes into a care home, the 4-week notice period will start from the date they become a permanent resident.
 We will require confirmation in writing from a representative at the home

 - We will inspect the property before and after you leave.
 This is to establish the general condition of the property and identify any works that need doing before you move.
 Download the document called ‘Moving Out – Your Checklist’ from the Supporting Documents section of this page to find out more.